 Ultraviolet radiation (UV rays) is part of the spectrum of light we get from the sun.
 They can do a considerable amount of damage to your roof.
 The damage is similar to sunburn and cancer on your skin.
 Those same harmful rays beat down on your roof every day for years.

 The sun can cause your roof shingles to fade and dry.
 They also damage the top layer of your roof material, leaving it exposed to the elements and compromising your roof’s integrity.
 If your shingles’ protective layers can no longer prevent water invasion, water damage is inevitable throughout the home interior.

-It is important that you know the signs of water damage on the roof since you will then take corrective action before the problem exacerbates and leads to leaking.
+You must know the signs of water damage on the roof since you will then take corrective action before the problem exacerbates and leads to leaking.
 Dangers of a leaky roof include:

 - Interior mold and mildew problems, which can cause health problems

-- Damage to rafters, wall framing, ceiling joists, exterior trim and fascia boards
+- Damage to rafters, wall framing, ceiling joists, exterior trim, and fascia boards

 - Ceiling and attic damage

 - Shorting of wires in the ceiling or attic